getodk/governance/TOOL-GOVERNANCE.md

 ## Scope

-This document does not apply to the “[skunkworks](https://github.com/getodk/skunkworks)” projects that ODK hosts.
-Skunkworks projects have a separate inception process and do not use “ODK” in their name.
+This document does not apply to the "[skunkworks](https://github.com/getodk/skunkworks)" projects that ODK hosts.
+Skunkworks projects have a separate inception process and do not use "ODK" in their name.
 A skunkworks project can become an ODK tool by meeting the criteria below, just like any other project.

 ## Definitions

 For the purposes of this document:

-- “The TAB” is the Technical Advisory Board responsible for ODK (Collect, Aggregate, Build, etc).
+- "Get ODK Inc." and "The TAB" are as defined in the [Governance Overview](README.md).
-- “The tool” is the project wishing to join ODK.
-When used in sentences such as “the tool must”, it can be assumed that the tool’s maintainers are the party responsible.
+- "The tool" is the project wishing to join ODK.
+When used in sentences such as "the tool must", it can be assumed that the tool’s maintainers are the party responsible.
-- “The sponsor” is the person who submits the application to join ODK and serves as the chief point of contact.
+- "The sponsor" is the person who submits the application to join ODK and serves as the chief point of contact.

 ## Admission Criteria